 How to protest these days?
 You can’t rely on our music industry to kick out a good protest song, and the film industry does a pretty feeble job.
 So once again, it’s down to the people.
 In the past few years, we’ve seen a couple of examples of how Generation Y protest: Case Study 1: The 2011 riots.
 Case Study 2: The 2010 tuition fees protest.
 Quite old school in style, and not hugely effective, but both at least showed there was still some fire in the belly of Britain’s yoof.

 There’s a new case study to add to the Generation Y protest list.
-3: The Selfie Protest, or SelfRighty, as I call it.
-It’s bloody simple, and perhaps therein lies its supposed ‘brilliance’.
+3: The Selfie Protest.
+It’s simple, and perhaps therein lies its supposed ‘brilliance’.
 You can protest, without even getting out of bed.
 Very John Lennon.
 All it requires is a smartphone, yourself, and some vague political message.

-In the past year, we’ve seen various examples of the SelfRighty in action.
+In the past year, we’ve seen various examples of this in action.
 Feminist factions commandeered it for the ‘Who Needs Feminism’ campaign, in which lots of people explained why they really needed the movement.
-In reality, what most of them actually needed was a good haircut and some whoopee.
-But I digress.

-The SelfRighty then moved to Oxford for the ‘I, too, am Oxford’ movement.
+The selfie protest then moved to Oxford for the ‘I, too, am Oxford’ movement.
 Wanting to raise awareness about racial prejudice at the university, a number of students took selfies of themselves carrying handwritten signs with messages saying things like ‘No, I’m not on a scholarship from Africa’.
-This act of ‘bravery’ was met by a countermovement of students keen to disprove the idea that racial prejudice existed at the university.
-Damn straight.

 Using a selfie to protest something is not brave.
 Maybe the first person to do it was brave, but it has quickly become hackneyed, and smacks of narcissism.
-It is about I, not We.
-The pretense is ‘we’re all in this together’, but that’s obvious drivel.
 Posting a photo of your makeup-free pout, or you, set against the glorious Oxford cityscape, with a soft-effect filter on, may make you feel better about yourself, but does it really help your cause?
 It raises awareness, sure – but awareness of yourself.
 That’s it.
 It’s frustrating that people seem to think it’s doing anything else.